cawel/notes-binder/en/documentaries/The Story of India/Episode 1 - Beginnings.md

 * towards the plains of the Ganges river

 ## Soma
-* it is an ancient drink recorded in the Rig Veda
+* it is an ancient drink
   * taken from a mountain plant
-* it does not grow in humid plains, so it comes from outside of India
   * it sort of smells like pine
   * bitter taste once infused
-* in the mountains of Afghanistan, they still drink soma
+* it is recorded in the Rig Veda
   * it is no longer part of Hindu religion
   * many poems in the Rig Veda are devoted to the merits of drinking soma
+* it does not grow in humid plains, so it must come from outside of India
+* in the mountains of Afghanistan, they still drink soma

 ## Mahabharata
 * for Indians, it's the greatest story ever told
   * it is an epic of war and tragedy
   * it ends in an apocalyptic battle (in 3100 BC according to the myth)
+  * a story about "doing your duty"
+  * the Mahabharata contains much philosophical and devotional material, such as a discussion of the 4 "goals of life" or Puruṣārtha
+* the Mahabharata is the longest Sanskrit epic
   * it was composed between 400 BC and 400 AD
-* a story about "doing your duty"
   * it was composed in Sanskrit
-* the Mahabharata is the longest Sanskrit epic
 * longest poem in the world
-* the Mahabharata contains much philosophical and devotional material, such as a discussion of the 4 "goals of life" or Puruṣārtha
   * the Mahabharata is 1 of the 2 major Sanskrit epics of ancient India, the other being the Ramayana
   * the Mahabharata is about 1.8 million words in total, roughly 10 times the length of the Iliad and Odyssey combined, or about 4 times the length of the Ramayana